aragon/hack/docs/guides-agent-app.md

 2. The address of an **external contract** or **the address of an app** within a DAO.

-3. The [full signature](https://solidity.readthedocs.io/en/v0.5.3/abi-spec.html#function-selector) of the method we wish to execute in either the external contract or the app we specified in the second arugument.
+3. The [full signature](https://www.4byte.directory) of the method we wish to execute in either the external contract or the app we specified in the second arugument -- note that by the full signature we mean the [human readable function signature](https://solidity.readthedocs.io/en/v0.5.3/abi-spec.html#function-selector).

 >For example if we wanted to execute the `vote` method of a Voting app we would pass in its full signature `vote(unint256,bool,bool)` as the third argument.
 And if we wanted to execute the `confirmTransaction` method of a [Gnosis Multisig](https://wallet.gnosis.pm/#/wallets) we would pass in `confirmTransaction(uint256)`.